lopezdp/ProjectPortfolio/assets/resume.md

 **Software Engineer**

-* Designed a Graphical User Interface (GUI) to interact with the CFS Command & Data Dictionary (CCDD), a comprehensive definition of all command & telemetry data used by NASA spacecraft and robotic systems to allows users to intuitively navigate mission critical information.
+* Developed a web application to interact with the CFS Command & Data Dictionary (CCDD), a comprehensive definition of all command & telemetry data used by NASA spacecraft and robotic systems to allows users to intuitively navigate mission critical information.
 * Provided a common method of analyzing critical flight data in the CCDD, as well as a method of generating the ".h" & ".rec" files from the CDD that directly benefits current & future NASA projects by providing an abstract method of accessing command & telemetry data.
 * Developed integrated documentation and a bug tracking database in PostgreSQL to effectively communicate issues in real-time.
 * Built a secure application that eliminates vulnerabilities to cyber attacks by implementing features that use process arguments to define environment variables via the Linux command line instead of in the source code itself.